thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 ## Route paths

 Route paths, in combination with a request method, define the endpoints at which requests can be made.
 Route paths can be strings, string patterns, or regular expressions.
-We shall see more examples soon.

 ### Fixed route path